Murder of Tammy Zywicki: Discovery of the body

 On September 1, 1992, Zywicki was found dead on the side of a rural stretch of Interstate Highway 44 in Lawrence County in southwestern Missouri between Springfield and Joplin.
 Zywicki was found in the same clothes she had last been seen in, and the identification was confirmed through dental records.
 The trucker who discovered Zywicki gave law enforcement two different stories for why he pulled over.
 One story was that he pulled over to urinate, and the other was that he pulled over to cover the bed with a tarp in preparation for rain.
 The trucker then reported smelling an unusual odor, and spotting a large bundle on the side of the road.

 Zywicki's body was found wrapped in a red blanket sealed with duct tape, and she had been stabbed seven or eight times before she died.
 The medical examiner who examined Zywicki's body noted the strange dispersion of the stab wounds, clustered in a circle around Zywicki's heart.
 The stabbing had been performed with a small but sharp object, causing Zywicki to die of internal bleeding.
 According to Federal Bureau of Investigation and Illinois State Police, Zywicki had also been sexually assaulted.
-When Zywicki's body was found, some of her personal items were gone: A St. Giles Soccer Club patch from Greenville, South Carolina.

-Also missing were a Canon 35mm camera and a musical wrist watch.
+When Zywicki's body was found, some of her personal items were gone, including a St. Giles Soccer Club patch from Greenville, South Carolina, a Canon 35mm camera and a musical wrist watch.

 The watch is Lorus brand, with a green umbrella on its face and a green band.
 The watch plays the tune "Raindrops Keep Falling On My Head."